234 Goodman Street, Cincinnati, Ohio 45219 | (866) 941-UCNI (8264)

 The Brain Tumor Center at the University of Cincinnati (UC) Neuroscience Institute offers hope, compassion, expertise and the world's most advanced technologies to patients from across the region and around the world.

-One of nine centers within the UC Neuroscience Institute, we are closely affiliated with University Hospital, UC College of Medicine, and the UC Barrett Cancer Center at University Hospital.
+One of nine centers within the UC Neuroscience Institute, we are closely affiliated with University of Cincinnati Medical Center (UCMC), UC College of Medicine, and the UC Barrett Cancer Center at UCMC.

 Physicians at the Epilepsy Center at the UC Neuroscience Institute diagnose and treat hundreds of adult patients from across the region each year.
 Our multidisciplinary team has been together longer than any other epilepsy team in the country.
 It includes epileptologist, a neurosurgeon who specializes in epilepsy surgery, neuropsychologists, nurse clinicians, neuroscience nurses, and registered EEG technologists.